 My husband chose this fishing gear.
 It is a fishing rod and reel that breaks down small and sets up easy.

 Daiwa 942062 Minispin System Travel Kit

-Indoor activities for when it rains
+Keep indoor activities in the camper for when it rains.

 I take books for reading when it rains or when Chris is fishing.
 We have cards, board games, and a few of favorite DVD’s stored in the camper too.
 I keep a mat by the door for muddy feet.